How Smart Electrostatic Grounding Helps you Avoid Risks

 It is imperative to avoid this effect and the risk it incurs.

 Three industries, three examples.
 How to ensure smart grounding

-Our expert is happy to provide you with advice about electrostatic grounding
+Our expert will be pleased to advise you on electrostatic grounding

-Walter Schwarzwälder: “Electrostatic energy is the third largest explosion hazard in industry.
+Walter Schwarzwälder, Sales Manager Grounding: “Electrostatic energy is the third largest explosion hazard in industry.
 Controlling it protects production employees – and is much cheaper than fixing damage.
 In real-life applications, we often see inadequate attempts at grounding.
 We would be glad to provide advice or carry out an on-site assessment of your production system.”